nn4pde/SPINN/README.md

     $ ./automate.py

-By default the simulation outputs are in the ``outputs`` directory and the final plots for the paper are in ``manuscript/figures``.
+By default the simulation outputs are in the ``outputs`` directory and the final plots for the paper are in ``manuscript/figures`**.

 ## Building the paper

+**WARNING***: while all the plots shown in the the main text of the pre-print listed above are fully automated, there are a few files in the supplement that are not yet fully integrated and we will be fixing this in a few days.
+So if you build the paper currently you will see some errors.

+Once you have generated all the figures from the automation you can easily compile the manuscript.
 The manuscript is written with LaTeX and if you have that installed you may do the following:

 ```
 $ cd manuscript
-$ pdflatex spinn_manuscript.tex
-$ bibtex spinn_manuscript
-$ pdflatex spinn_manuscript.tex
-$ pdflatex spinn_manuscript.tex
+$ latexmk spinn_manuscript.tex -pdf
 ```